 Liddle stated that prior to this year, the Planning Board had not previously reviewed projects that required an appeal before the project was brought to the BZA.
 She acknowledged that the Planning Board considers recommendations made by the BZA.
 Board members further discussed the responsibilities of each Board and whose responsibility it is to make which decision.
-Chair Morreale said that BZA members sometimes provide alternative solutions to Board of Zoning Appeals Meeting Minutes Page 4 of 5 March 15, 2023 applicants, but reiterated that the Board does not making any guarantees.
+Chair Morreale said that BZA members sometimes provide alternative solutions to applicants, but reiterated that the Board does not make any guarantees.
 There was a brief discussion regarding the issue of overstepping boundaries in special situations, such as a project that crosses county lines.